filecoin-project/fvm-starter-kit-deal-making/README.md

 before proceeding.

-(1) Can be difficult, try rerunning `forge create` multiple times.
+:warning: (1) Can be difficult.
+If you get an error on `forge create`, double check to make sure that the contract wasn't deployed anyways.
+Check the deployer address on https://filfox.info/ and check the latest messages.
+You can get the contract address from there.
+Failing that, try rerunning `forge create` multiple times.
 You can also deploy the client contract through [Remix](https://remix.ethereum.org/) or with your own Hardhat deployment.

 ## (I) Data Prep